Last Updated on April 24, 2023

 I am all for any product that can help people to remember to actually bring their bags!

 1. My number one tip for anyone who forgets to bring their bags is to turn around!
-You get to the store and you don’t have your bags TURN.
+If you get to the store and you don’t have your bags, TURN.
 AROUND.
 Seriously.
-You go back once to get the bags, I can almost guarantee you won’t forget again.
+When you go back once to get the bags, I can almost guarantee you won’t forget again.

 3. Eventually you get in the habit of creating a little checklist before you leave the house.
 I always ask myself phone, wallet, keys, water, bag — something to that effect so I’m always prepared!

 I hate plastic bags and hope people will remember not only to bring reusable bags but also reusable produce bags!
 You can cut out so much waste just by remembering to bring reusable bags and a reusable water bottle.

 Plus, now I have an empty drawer where my reusable bags used to be.
 When you live in an 800 sq. ft. house, every ounce of space becomes precious.

 what are bagpodz reusable tote bags made of?

 BagPodz bags are made from super tough and durable rip stop nylon that can hold up to 50lbs each!
 That’s enough to cover a whole trip to the grocery store and then some.
 While the materials they’re made out of aren’t technically sustainable, they are long-lasting, ensuring you won’t need to replace them like the other options I’ve tried.